-Stephen_C Posted August 9 Share Posted August 9 Save a selected URL to a text file (appending if the file exists) Introduction Sometimes when browsing you want to save a URL quickly for future reference without creating a bookmark in your browser.
+Stephen_C Posted August 9, 2023 Posted August 9, 2023 Save a selected URL to a text file (appending if the file exists) Introduction Sometimes when browsing you want to save a URL quickly for future reference without creating a bookmark in your browser.
 That is what this workflow does.
 For simplicity it uses a simple plain text file (which will be created for you if it doesn't already exist) to which saved URLs will be appended.
 You select the location folder for that file in the workflow configuration.Usage Using your Universal Action hotkey on a selected URL, select Save URL to links file from the list and press ⏎.
 You will then be prompted for a description of the URL (which may be a useful reminder).
 Type the description and press ⏎.
 If you wish you can leave the description blank by simply pressing ⏎.
 The result will be a text file (which you can open in your default text file editor—I'm using CotEditor here and added the "Saved links” heading manually when creating the file): Notes 1.
 In the workflow configuration you can choose the keyword you wish to use to open the Links.txt file.
 2. If (quite understandably 😀) you loathe the sound effect you can, of course, mute it in the workflow configuration.
-GitHub download link Stephen Vero 1 Link to comment
+GitHub download link Stephen Vero 1

-Stephen_C Posted August 23 Author Share Posted August 23 Version 3.0 is a significant update and adds the ability to search a Links.txt file and open any found URL directly from Alfred.
+Stephen_C Posted August 23, 2023 Author Posted August 23, 2023 Version 3.0 is a significant update and adds the ability to search a Links.txt file and open any found URL directly from Alfred.
 Note that ability does not currently extend to a Links file saved in markdown format.Configuration options You can choose: The keyword you wish to use to trigger a search of the Links.txt file.
 Whether you wish the selected URL to open in your default browser or (if you use Firefox) in a Firefox private window.
 Searching URLs in a Links.txt file Simply type your search keyword and the relevant URLs will display in Alfred's window.
 (Note that the search is case insensitive.)
 Press ⏎ to display the selected URL in your chosen browser.
 Here is an example of the result when I have chosen the configuration option to open a URL in a Firefox private window: You will be warned if: - the Links.txt file does not exist; or - your search term is not found.
 Notes 1.
 I am indebted to @vitor for huge help with the script filter.
 2. If anyone more skilled than I is interested in contributing amendments to the script filter to: detect use of a markdown links file; and grep for searched links within that file to extract the URLs all help will be gratefully received and will be acknowledged!
-Stephen Link to comment
+Stephen

 Recommended Posts